 A creamy, mellow soup with cannellini beans, potatoes, and seasonal homegrown kale punctuated by bright lemon, chili flakes, and aromatic rosemary: restorative, satisfying, and ideal for cold winter weather (but really, it’s great in any season).
 It’s an easy, simple and reliable recipe, so high quality ingredients really will make a difference in the outcome here.

 I use a lot of greens in this bean soup!
 Greens are so vital and make me feel amazing.
 No other vegetables really stand a chance against their nutritional profiles, though I like to branch out often anyway.
 Blue curled Scotch kale is the first vegetable I really ever grew on my own, and I’d recommend it to any gardening beginner as it’s a no-brainer to grow in abundance.
 I’ve found that it’s one of those “leave it and let it do its thing” type of vegetables.
 I tend to feel off when I don’t consume enough dark, leafy greens, so I like to pile them up often.
 Feel free to use any other greens you like, such as cabbage, bok choy, rapini, etc.

 I hope you enjoy it as much as I do!

 Creamy Cannellini Bean & Potato Soup with Kale, Lemon and Rosemary in Bone Broth

-- 1 medium yellow onion, small dice skins on if organic
+- 1 organic medium yellow onion, small dice skins on if organic

 - 1 organic medium parsnip, small dice